A community where all individuals have their behavioral health needs met.

 What does the Behavioral Health division do?

-Community Overdose Response for Direct Services (CORDS) – CORDS is an opioid crisis response team that integrates community services through multi-disciplines to support individuals in accessing treatment services to assist in their recovery.
-This team consists of a care coordinator, peers support specialists, law enforcement, local medical providers and other treatment services.
+Crisis Services and Overdose Response – The substance use crisis response team integrates community services through multi-disciplines to support individuals in accessing treatment services to assist in their recovery.
+This team consists of a care coordinator, peer support specialists, law enforcement, local medical providers and other treatment services.
 The team can provide comprehensive care coordination to identify the treatment needs of the person served and holistic approaches that include family members of the person served.

 Washington County Overdose Fatality Review Team – The Washington County Overdose Fatality Review Team (OFRT) was formed in January 2015, and is currently chaired and coordinated by the Washington County Health Department.
 The OFRT team conducts confidential reviews of resident drug and alcohol overdose deaths to identify opportunities to improve member agency and system-level operations in a way that will prevent future similar deaths.
 The Maryland Department of Health (MDH) provides oversight, data, and guidance to local OFRT.